pierre-rouleau/pel/doc/pel-manual.rst

 inserting some other text, moving the piint, executing a specified function or executing a specified Emacs command expressed as an Emacs Lisp lambda expression.
 The *key-chord* can be made of any ASCII printable characters and ASCII control characters.
-These keys nmust be type quickly; the order into which they are typed does not matter.
+These keys must be type quickly; the order into which they are typed does not matter.

 For some fast typist using two keys that might be inside normal words in one